NiceRingNode/Generative-Model-Inference-Toolkit/README.md

 </div>

 This repository provides **ready-to-use inference code** of mainstream generative models, including Qwen-Image, BAGEL, etc. The official implementations typically lack multi-GPU inference support and scatter generation and editing functionalities across different locations, making them difficult to use **out-of-the-box**.
 Also, curating and modifying the code require extrat labor.

 To this end, I build this repository to provide streamlined, off-the-shelf inference code for the convenience of other developers.
 The implementation supports both *single and multi-GPU setups* for *T2I generation* and *instruction-based image editing*, with code refactored and consolidated from official repositories and other open-source projects.
-I hope these codes can benefit AI developers by saving time and labor.
+I hope this repository can benefit AI developers by saving time and labor.

 ## <div align="center" id="qwen-image">Qwen-Image</div>